 If the GA, GRA, or GTA appointment is for work experience with a faculty member who does not hold a faculty appointment in the primary department from which the student will receive his/her degree, the information outlined below must be provided to the chair of the department.
+Students enrolled in the Graduate College should consult the Graduate College Bulletin for additional requirements.
 The Chair will review this information.
 Following review by the Chair, if the decision is to support appointment, a recommendation with the supporting documentation will be forwarded to the Dean or his designee.
 The Dean or his designee will review the materials to determine if the work experience is directly related to the program of study and degree requirements.
 If the work experience is not directly associated with the program of study, the individual will not qualify for the appointment.